STEP 1: Apply for admission.

 Submit the requested items promptly (within 45 days) or risk losing consideration for some financial aid programs.

 If you are required to provide your taxes, you can update your FAFSA using the IRS Data Retrieval Tool (see step 2 above for more information).
-If you are unable to use the Data Retrieval Tool, you must provide and official IRS tax transcript or a signed copy of your federal tax return.
+If you are unable to use the Data Retrieval Tool, you must provide and official IRS tax transcript.
 To get an official tax transcript:

 Visit IRS.gov to request a transcript online or by mail.
 Make sure to request an "IRS Tax Return Transcript."
 The "IRS Tax Account Transcript" can not be used for verification purposes.